-To understand the power of starting clean, you have to know the nuance of why the Nazi military became as strong as it did.
+To understand the power of starting clean, you have to know the nuance of why the German military became as strong as it did in the 1930s.

 It starts at the end of World War I, when the defeated German army was stripped clean.

 Part of the Armistice that ended the war forced the dismantling of Germany’s military.
 This included virtually every weapon it owned.
 In the years after World War I the Allies undertook one of the largest industrial demolition campaigns in history.
 Six million rifles, 38 million projectiles, half a billion rounds of ammunition, 17 million grenades, 16,000 airplanes, 450 ships, and millions of tons of other war equipment was destroyed or stripped from Germany’s possession.

 But 20 years later, Germany had one of the largest and most sophisticated militaries in the world.